 Facts About Spiders in the Garden

 Most spiders live up to two years.
 Spiders are found all over the world apart from the oceans and Antarctica.
-Spiders in the garden construct flat webs between plants, even across garden paths, or along window or doorframes.
+Spiders in the garden construct flat webs between plants, even across garden paths, or along window and doorframes.
 Most of the time, spiders will stay outside in the garden, but sometimes they will make their way into the house as temperatures drop.

 Some types of spiders like woody or shrub areas and others like to be in sunny spots around tall grass or homes.
 Gardens are often a popular site for spiders, as they usually have an endless supply of insects to feast upon.